spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/resellers/services/index.html.md

      <br>* Hire team members who have completed the competency requirements and/or sponsor the appropriate number of team members through completion of the competency requirements
      <br>* Get setup on Edcast and participate in onboarding to access the course catalog

+     <br>* Note that participation in this program is limited and requires GitLab program team approval before proceeding with the certification process.

      </td>
   </tr>